 In one of the first blows to solar energy this year, Massachusetts approved new charges for new solar customers in January.
 At the same time, the state became the first in the nation to approve demand charges for all residential net metering customers starting in 2019, a “charge without a cause” according to industry groups.

 Michigan dealt a serious blow to solar by eliminating net metering.
 In late April, the Michigan Public Service Commission elected to replace net metering with a new approach.
 Under this policy, solar customers will buy energy from the grid at the retail rate but be compensated for the solar energy they send to the grid at a significantly lower rate.
 That rate will be based on an estimate of how much the utility would otherwise pay to procure that power, an “avoided cost” calculation.
 Fortunately, current Michigan net metering customers will retain their current rates for 10 years, but the shift is a big loss for future Michigan solar customers.

 [Note: For an overview of related trends, check out Aurora’s blog post on how net metering is changing—and being scaled back—around the country.]

-Although not all of the state policy changes to date this year are favorable for solar, it’s great to see that many states are recognizing the value of solar and working to make it more accessible.
+Although not all of the state policy changes to date this year were favorable for solar, it’s great to see so many states recognizing the value of solar and working to make it more accessible.
 We’re excited to see how solar continues to grow in the coming year!

 Are there policy developments we missed?
 Let us know in the comments below!